Communication with Parents

 These meetings are held each term for those students who are in receipt of DET funding as part of the Program for Students with Disabilities.

-Newsletters are compiled very Thursday and are available via the Skoolbag App (See attachment for further detail), School Website or by personal email.
+Newsletters are compiled very Thursday and are available via the XUNO App (See above for further detail), School Website or by personal email.
 Hard copies are also available by request to collect at the school offices.
 If you do wish to receive the newsletter by email, please notify the school offices to arrange this.

 As well as our phone app we have a Facebook page.
 The page has been set up as read only, which means people will be able to ‘Like’ different posts.
 However, people will be able to send direct messages to the school and are welcome to do so.
 Messages will be recognised and replied to (if required) in a timely manner.
 Anyone who ‘Likes’ our page can expect to see regular posts made, informing people of many of the events and activities which have been occurring.
 We are committed to providing our school community with as much information as we possibly can, so please ‘Like’ our page.